Helping an Elderly Parent Rehome a Yorkie

 My parent has passed away and the dog needs placement now.
 Can you help?

-Yes.
-These are treated as urgent welfare cases.
-Complete the form, WhatsApp to flag the urgency, and include details about the dog and who has temporary custody.
+Complete the form, WhatsApp to flag the deadline and welfare concerns, and include details about the dog and who has temporary custody.
+The team reviews urgency and available options case by case; a response time, foster option or placement cannot be guaranteed.
 See the urgent rehoming page.

 Will you take an older Yorkie — 10, 12, 14 years old?

 Yes.
 Senior dogs are assessed carefully but age alone does not prevent SAYR from helping.
-Be honest about health, mobility, and any medical conditions so the team can find an appropriate foster home.
+Be honest about health, mobility, and any medical conditions so the team can review available options for the individual case.

 My parent does not want to give up the dog but I am worried about safety.

-Can SAYR collect the dog from a care facility or hospital?
+How is transport handled for a dog in a care facility or hospital?

 You are doing the right thing — for your parent and for their dog